nautechsystems/nautilus_trader/docs/user_guide/logging.md

 - stdout/stderr writer
 - log file writer

-Infrastructure such as [vector](https://github.com/vectordotdev/vector) can be configured to collect there log events.
+Infrastructure such as [vector](https://github.com/vectordotdev/vector) can be configured to collect these log events.

 ## Configuration

 Logging can be configured by importing the `LoggingConfig` object.
-By default, log events with an 'INFO' `LogLevel` or higher are written to stdout/stderr.
+By default, log events with an 'INFO' `LogLevel` and higher are written to stdout/stderr.

-Log levels include:
+Log level (`LogLevel`) values include:
 - 'DEBUG' or 'DBG'
 - 'INFO' or 'INF'
 - 'WARNING' or 'WRN'